PostHog/posthog.com/contents/product-engineers/trunk-based-development.md

 The smaller branches of trunk-based development create more reviewable pull requests.
 They require less overhead for someone to review.
 Merging regularly also creates opportunities for teams to collaborate.
 Every PR is a chance to interact with each other, get feedback earlier, and see what others are working on.

-## Why and how PostHog does trunk-based development
+## The philosophy behind trunk-based development at PostHog

 Our main goal is to **minimize work-in-progress**.